VipulVW14/Reconciler/README.md

 2. **Random Todo Generation:** Every 5 seconds, a batch of randomly generated Todo items is created.

 3. **Reconciliation:** The reconciler efficiently updates the actual DOM by reconciling the vDOM with the current state.

-4. **Console Logging:** The console logs the number of items added, updated, and deleted after each reconciliation.

 ## Development